victorporof/Tilt/README.md

 ./build extension
 ```

-You can append the `minify` parameter to minify the sources when building, but this is recommended only when building a final release, as it takes quite a lot of time.
+You can append the `minify` and/or `optimize` parameter to minify and optimize the sources when building, but this is recommended only for a final release, as it takes quite a lot of time.
-The compiled files are in the [bin](https://github.com/victorporof/Tilt/tree/master/bin) folder.
+The output files are in the [bin](https://github.com/victorporof/Tilt/tree/master/bin) folder.
 If the extension was also built, inside [build](https://github.com/victorporof/Tilt/tree/master/bin/build) you can find the unpacked [Tilt.xpi](https://github.com/victorporof/Tilt/raw/master/bin/Tilt.xpi) archive.

-Tilt uses the [Google Closure compiler](https://github.com/victorporof/Tilt/tree/master/bin/google-closure) to minify the Javascript files, with the `--compilation_level ADVANCED_OPTIMIZATIONS` flag.
+Tilt uses the [Google Closure compiler](https://github.com/victorporof/Tilt/tree/master/bin/google-closure) to optimize the Javascript files, with the `--compilation_level ADVANCED_OPTIMIZATIONS` flag.
 Therefore, some [Javascript externs](https://github.com/victorporof/Tilt/blob/master/bin/google-closure/tilt-externs.jsext) must be specified so important variable names are not renamed.

 ## How to automatically install
 To install the extension automatically in Firefox with the `make install` or `./build` command, first edit the [makefile](https://github.com/victorporof/Tilt/blob/master/src/Makefile) and change the `profile_dir` to match your profile in Firefox.
 If you don't do this, installation will fail.
 Additionally, you may need to have the `tilt@mozilla.com` folder created in the extension profile directory, depending on the OS and Firefox version.
 After this quick setup (provided you already compiled everything with `./build`), run the following command to install the extension: